Why Community Groups? [Part One]

 I don’t mean that our groups are “Bible studies” — they’re not — but if all your group does is open the Bible together for half an hour, that’s still a good day, and it’s doing something.
 Christians are not made or grown without the Bible in relationship, and that will not happen without being deliberate.
 Community Groups are the intentional, organized setting to make a reality.

 And there’s more to say.
-Stay tuned for Part Two, scheduled for December 19.
+Stay tuned for Part Two in the New Year.